 What is the EES and when is it coming into practice?

-Set to be implemented in November 2024, the EES is a new border check system for non-Schengen zone nationals (this includes UK citizens) who are entering and exiting the Schengen area.
+Set to be implemented in October 2025, the EES is a new border check system for non-Schengen zone nationals (this includes UK citizens) who are entering and exiting the Schengen area.

 The new border check system

-The EES system is to replace the current system of manually stamping passports when visitors arrive in the EU.
+The EES system is to replace the current system of manually stamping passports when visitors arrive in the EU/Schengen travel area.
 For this new system, every port, airport, and land border will be using new technology to record and verify biometric data.
-When a non-Schengen traveller enters the Schengen zone for the first time, they will be required to provide fingerprints and facial images, this digital record will then be stored (for 3 years) for future travel.

 Countries implementing this new system have initially warned of possible longer wait times and potential delays at busy borders, especially during peak travel seasons as each new traveller will need to have their data taken, following entries may be faster to process as the data has already been taken and only needs to be verified.